rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

+---
+title: IDOM - It's React, but in Python
+description: IDOM is a new declarative Python package for building highly interactive user interfaces.
+---

-# IDOM - It's React, but in Python
+# [:fontawesome-solid-rss:](/feed_rss_created.xml){target=\_blank} IDOM - It's React, but in Python

 [IDOM](https://github.com/idom-team/idom){target=\_blank} is a new declarative Python package for building highly interactive user interfaces.